 Another area of improvement that new golf drivers can help with is providing low spin on tee shots.
 Golfers want minimal spin from their drives because these shots fly straight and true.

-Shots that have too much side spin, either slice or hook, and the golfers find themselves searching for their ball in the rough far too often to lower their scores consistently.
+Shots with too much side spin, either slice or hook and golfers find themselves searching for their ball in the rough far too often to lower their scores consistently.

 Whether it is stock or custom, a strong shaft can also boost club speed with a new golf driver.

 Older drivers used to make golfers adjust their swing to overcome the technology.
-Still, the latest and greatest of today’s golf drivers provide an incredible amount of help to smooth the rough edges off golfer’s wayward drives.
+Still, the latest and greatest of today’s golf drivers provide incredible help to smooth the rough edges off golfer’s wayward drives.

 Loft